microsoft/WhatTheHack/999-SAPonAzure/Student/04-BCDR-with-ANF.md

 	- **Create** a security user "BACKUPTEST".
 	- **Take** a backup (using azacsnap).
 Give a prefix "UseThisBackupTest" and note down the creation time stamp.
 	- **Delete** the security user BACKUPTEST "accidently" - Oops!
-	- **Restore** the system so that the BACKUPTEST user is restored using the snapshot "UseThisBackupTest"
+	- **Restore** the system so that the BACKUPTEST user is restored using the snapshot "UseThisBackupTest".
+This involves reverting the data volume to an earlier snapshot.

 3. Disaster Recovery
 	- **Assess** the disaster recovery requirements: